rydmike/theme_demo/README.md

 # Flutter Theming using FlexColorScheme and Riverpod

 This Flutter application shows how to use [**FlexColorScheme**](https://pub.dev/packages/flex_color_scheme) together with [**Riverpod**](https://pub.dev/packages/flutter_riverpod) to dynamically change your application theme.
 It uses Riverpod providers to watch FlexColorScheme based light `theme` and `darkTheme` changes in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change the used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html) as well.

-The theme settings are persisted locally as they are modified.
-The used local settings persistence implementation can be changed from the application's user interface.
+The **theme settings** are **persisted** locally as they are modified.
+The used local settings persistence implementation can be changed via the application's user interface.
+It would be straight forward to also add persistence implementations that use cloud-based services.

-This app is used to demonstrate **FlexColorScheme** and **Riverpod** concepts, and to provide usage suggestions.
+The app is used primary to demonstrate **FlexColorScheme** and **Riverpod** concepts, and to provide usage suggestions.
 It is not intended to look extremely beautiful or be very useful as an app.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/theme_demo.gif?raw=true" alt="Theme demo" width="650"/>